Last Updated on

 Recently, I was asked to share a case study on one Singapore company’s digital marketing efforts.
 I picked Singapore Airlines (SIA) as it is one of Singapore’s prestigious brands and one of my favorite brands as well.
 I’ll simply do a quick check on search engine and social media with brief comments.

 Search Engine Presence

-Usually when I do digital marketing analysis, search engine is the first place to go to.
+Usually, when I do digital marketing analysis, the search engine is the first place to go to.
 So, I did a brand search on “singapore airlines“, and these are the top two position results:

 Having a look at the second result, the description seems telling nothing about the page.
 Apparently, SIA has not done enough to make the website more search engine friendly.

 I didn’t find SIA’s paid search listings by trying brand terms or industry related terms.
 I see paid search nowadays as a must to companies at least on brand related terms.
 A simple illustration:

 “Powerchess Asia Pte Ltd” is bidding on the term “singapore airlines”; imagine if it were a competitor of SIA with similar service offering, it could “hijack” some potential SIA customers.

 As one of the many online trends tools, Google Trends shows the search trends.
 This amount of search volume as shown in the above graph is convincing enough to show that there are many people who are interested in SIA.
 Also, take a look at the trends at Facebook with Lexicon, Twitter, and Blog sphere: